Cost-Push Inflation

 Supply and Demand chart

-Other businesses share your pain and raise their prices.
-Their supply curves also shift to the left.
-The added operating cost pushes up the cost of production for most businesses, so they pass the cost increase through to consumers at higher prices.
-Consumers are not willing to purchase as many goods and services at the higher prices, so production decreases.
+Other businesses face similar challenges and raise their prices as well, causing their supply curves to shift to the left.
+The increased operating costs push up production expenses for most businesses, leading them to pass these cost increases on to consumers in the form of higher prices.
+As a result, consumers are less willing to purchase goods and services at these higher prices, leading to a decline in overall production.

-Graph 2 illustrates the hardship stagflation inflicts on the entire economy using the aggregate supply and demand model.
-Short-run macroeconomic equilibrium is achieved where the short-run aggregate supply (SRAS) and aggregate demand (AD) intersect.
-SRAS1 is the initial aggregate supply.
-Initially, the economy's equilibrium price level and real gross domestic product (RGDP) are PL1 and RGDP1.
-The short-term aggregate supply curve shifts to SRAS2 after a supply shock pushes the manufacturer’s costs higher.
-Inflation follows.
-The price level jumps to PL2.
-Output drops to RGDP2
+Graph 2 illustrates the impact of stagflation on the entire economy using the aggregate supply and demand model.
+Short-run macroeconomic equilibrium occurs where the short-run aggregate supply (SRAS) and aggregate demand (AD) curves intersect.
+Initially, the aggregate supply is represented by SRAS1, with the economy’s equilibrium price level at PL1 and real gross domestic product (RGDP) at RGDP1.
+After a supply shock raises production costs, the short-run aggregate supply curve shifts to SRAS2, causing the price level to rise to PL2 while output falls to RGDP2.

 Graph 2